 Chemistry is a very important choice for Leaving Certificate.
 It continues on from the Junior Cycle course and is examined in a single written 3 hour exam at the end of the Senior Cycle.

-and students who did not study Junior Cycle honours maths should consult a science teacher before selecting Chemistry.
+There is an increase in the mathematics content and students who did not study Junior Cycle honours maths should consult a science teacher before selecting Chemistry.